-Amelia believes in people’s capacity to discover what wellness looks like for you and to create your own path to get there.
-She sees her job is to listen closely - with care and without judgment - to help you make these discoveries.
+Amelia believes in people’s capacity to create their own paths towards wellness.
+She sees her job is to listen closely - with care and without judgment.

-Amelia has a Master’s in Art Therapy and Creativity Development, and loves to offer creative approaches when they feel right to you.
+Amelia is an art therapist.
+She has a Master’s in Art Therapy and Creativity Development.
+She loves to offer expressive approaches when they feel right for her clients.
 Amelia says, “ I’m always motivated to help clients slow down and connect with the world around them to find sources of inspiration and insight.”

 Amelia also draws on psychodynamic, cognitive-behavioral, motivational, and relational models.
 She has experience working with children, teens, and adults who are navigating life changes, or experiencing stress, anxiety, depression, trauma, bipolar, psychosis, and substance use issues.